michael-cw/susobasemap/README.md

   - Upload a `.csv` or `.txt` file containing a list of polygon IDs to select them in bulk.
 - **Generate Survey Solutions Files**:
-  - Create the `.geojson` boundary file required for area questions.
+  - Create the boundary file in *ESRI shape file format* required for geography questions.
-  - Generate `.tpk` or `.mbtiles` base maps for offline use in the Survey Solutions Interviewer App.
+  - Generate `.tpk` or `.tif` base maps for offline use in the Survey Solutions Interviewer App.
 - **Download Outputs**: Download the generated files directly from the application.
+- **UPCOMING**: Send spatial resources directly to the Survey Solutions server through the API interface.

-## Installation
+## ⚙️ Installation

 - Install R: <https://cran.r-project.org/mirrors.html> (version 4.1.1 or
   greater)